milvus-io/milvus/docs/developer_guides/chap05_proxy.md

 	factory msgstream.Factory) (*TaskScheduler, error)
 ```

-_scheduleDdTask()_ selects tasks in a FIFO manner, thus time order is garanteed.
+_scheduleDdTask()_ selects tasks in a FIFO manner, thus time order is guaranteed.

 The policy of _scheduleDmTask()_ should target on throughput, not tasks' time order.
 Note that the time order of the tasks' execution will later be garanteed by the timestamp & time tick mechanism.